Year 10 Subject Selection Video

 - As classes are scheduled based on the number of students selecting the subject, it is not possible to guarantee entrance to the 3 & 4 Unit in that subject in Year 11

-- Overall performance in Year 9, including excellent attendance and strong work habits, is a key consideration for approval for acceleration into a VCE subject in Year 10.
+- Overall performance in Year 9, including excellent attendance and strong work habits, is a key consideration for endorsement for acceleration into a VCE subject in Year 10.

 - Entrance to a 3 & 4 Unit in Year 11 is dependent on very strong grades for assessment tasks in most subjects, particularly those closely related to the Unit 3/4 subject.